Added Value Lean Manufacturing Assessment

 Want to Take Your Lean Program to the Next Level?

 In order to survive in today’s hypercompetitive environment, many companies are adopting lean techniques; the goal is to delight the customers and make a profit through the relentless elimination of waste from the operations.
 Unfortunately, that’s easier said than done.
 Few companies have achieved the kind of sustained success that Toyota has from its legendary lean production system.
 While many companies have implemented “islands of lean,” what’s often lacking is a comprehensive system.
 In other words, you may have the best field goal kicker in the league, but if your offense can’t move the ball then it’s difficult to score points and ultimately win games.

-So where do you get started if you want to take your lean program to that “next level?”
-The first step is to conduct a lean assessment of your plant to determine the current status and relative “leanness” of your operation.
+So where do you get started if you want to take your lean program to that next level?
+The first step is to conduct an Added Value Lean Assessment of your plant to determine the current status and relative “leanness” of your operation.
 Once you have determined your current state, you can properly plan your future and prioritize improvement opportunities so that your targets are realized within the shortest lead time possible.

 Whether you’re a mature lean organization or just getting started on your lean journey, PES can help you:

 - Understand the state of your operation along a lean transformation path

 - Measure your lean index and track its progress